wiverson/htmx-demo/README.md

 HTMX + Spring Boot is also a great way to add dynamic HTML functionality to an existing website, perhaps on a completely different stack (such as WordPress or SquareSpace).

-**It's possible to be a "full stack" Java developer and provide rich application functionality without complex tools or JavaScript frameworks.**

 ## Using This Project